 Prevent Food Poisoning

-One of the best ways to treat food poisoning is to make sure that you never experience it.
+One of the most promising ways to treat food poisoning is to make sure that you never experience it.

 McMinn offers this Food Safety Checklist to learn what to look for and how to prevent illness.

 Food poisoning is not only painful, it’s also dangerous.
 Bacteria gets into your body can make you feel nauseous, actually vomit, and even damage your organs.
 At worst, you might even die.

 Tips To Avoid Getting Food Poisoning

 Eating at home?
 Check the expiration date, and be sure to throw out food that’s been around in your pantry or fridge for too long.
 Do you really need to eat last week’s leftovers?
 So, make something fresh, but be sure to prepare all food, especially raw meat, properly.
 After all, you don’t want to give both you and the rest of your family food poisoning.